-You might experience soreness after painting, lifting items, or playing a sport—anything that requires you to lift your arms.
+You might experience soreness after painting, lifting items, or playing a sport—anything that requires you to lift your arms, especially overhead.
 Or you may not remember any specific injury, but you still feel pain in your shoulder.

 How does the rotator cuff get hurt?